wsm6636/end-to-end/README.md

 ./auto.sh 10
 ```
 where 10 is maximal number of concurrent jobs on the machine, it can be set to a higher or lower number depending on the number of available cores.
+Please note that the experiment may be very time consuming if used out of the box as explained in the section "How to run the experiments".
+We encourage to use a machine with several cores or adjust the variables according to the section "How to use VM" to reduce the computation effort.

-The runtime evaluation can be started inpendently from the same folder:
+The runtime evaluation can be started independently from the same folder:
 ```
 chmod 777 auto_runtime_jobs.sh
 ./auto_runtime_jobs.sh 10